 So, thank you all for your time and thoughts.
 I'm pretty sure it is going to make a positive difference and I'll report back how in due course.

-Current white in the fridge: Tiki Ridge Sauvignon Blanc 2010, Waitrose, £5.99 on offer
+in the fridge: Tiki Ridge Sauvignon Blanc 2010

 You see, every time I think I've had enough Marlborough Sauvignon Blanc, along comes another one with a groovy label and I have to KNOW.
 Is it really going to be any good at that price?
 Isn't it going to taste just like the other one I had the other week whose name I can't even remember now?
 Turns out it is rather good.
 Yes, it is fairly similar to that last one but it is fresh & bright & crisp & lime-juice-like and feels like great value.
 Made from grapes grown in the slightly cooler Awatere Valley, in the Marlborough region, at the top of the South Island.
 Perfect glass-whilst-cooking-dinner material.